Supermagnum/supermorse-app/README.md

 A comprehensive Morse code tutor and HF communication application with Arduino integration and progressive unlocking of features.

-## Development Notes

-This application was developed with the assistance of AI (Claude from Anthropic) due to a neurological condition related to dyscalculia that makes programming extremely difficult for me.

-I simply had no choice.

-The AI assistance made it possible to implement complex features and functionality despite these challenges.
-There might be bugs,- so testing is required.
-I hope that it works!

-For more detailed information, see the documentation in the `tests` directory.

 ## About SuperMorse

 SuperMorse is a modern implementation of the Koch method for learning Morse code, enhanced with features for physical key integration, visual feedback, and simulated HF communication.
-The application progressively unlocks features as you master Morse code elements, eventually enabling morse communication through a modified Murmur server.
+The application progressively unlocks features as you master Morse code elements, eventually enabling voice communication through a modified Murmur server.

 ## The Koch Method